Notarial Services for Individuals

 When the parents meet with me to sign in my presence, I will examine their passports under UV light and take a copy for my file records.

 I can certify a document as a true copy of the original.
-I do this by taking a copy of the document, inserting the date and writing ‘certified to be a true copy of the original seen by me’.
+I do this by taking a copy of the original document, inserting the date and writing ‘certified to be a true copy of the original seen by me’.
 My profession, name, signature, address and telephone number is added.
-The following documents can be certified: passports, driving licences, government letters, bank statements, utility bills, medical letters from a hospital or doctor.
+The following documents can be certified: passports, driving licences, bank statements, utility bills, medical letters from a hospital or doctor, degree certificates*.

 It is often a requirement if applying for a job overseas that the recruitment agent or foreign employer will require verification of your degree credentials by a notary public.
 This is something that I can assist with by undertaking my own verification with the university that awarded the degree, attaching my notarial certificate and, if you so wish, then arranging an apostille.